-This ambition to create idealistic and schematic models of life is not unique to algorithm designers: they share this with conspiracy theorists.
+This ambition to create idealistic and schematic models of life is not unique to algorithm designers: they share this with the conspiratorial mindset.
 The latter, too, want to spell out a necessary rule that has overcome contingency.
 Once we admit that reality is a matter of contingency, we must conclude that algorithms are a special brand of conspiracy theories because they look for necessities that do not reflect reality but are instead constructed.
-This is also why algorithms often encourage conspiracy theories: once a conspiracy video is viewed, YouTube’s suggests more videos of the same kind, and the spectator falls into the rabbit hole of conspiracies.
+This is also why algorithms often encourage unwarranted conspiracy theories: once a conspiracy video is viewed, YouTube’s suggests more videos of the same kind, and the spectator falls into the rabbit hole of conspiracies.

 Contingency in Eastern Philosophy